21 July, 2018

 R. Linda:

 "No, the appointment is for my the little one."
-Tonya's sister managed to croak looking down at her own feet and wondering what was wrong with them.
+Tonya's sister managed to croak, looking down at her own feet and wondering what was wrong with them.

-Background: Tonya's mother the Dragon lady was invited to a family barbecue back in New Jersey.
-Dragon had been busy helping one of her son's move and she had forgotten about the barbecue.
-Now Dragon be a hefty woman and no one has dared call her fat until . . .
+Background: Tonya's mother, the Dragon Lady, was invited to a family barbecue back in New Jersey.
+Dragon had been busy helping one of her sons move, and she had forgotten about the barbecue.
+Now, Dragon be a hefty woman, and no one has dared call her fat until . . .

 The laugh: Dragon's sister rang her up and asked her this: "We need to know if you're coming so we know how much food to get."
 To which the Dragon took that as her sister implying she be a fatso.

 The laugh: Upon seeing the table, the children all ran up to it and were told to not touch it, just look and then move on.
-Well, our new parent had got into a conversation with another parent, the other parent talking to the newbie but directing kiddie traffic at the same time on the other side of the room, so neither woman was looking at where the table stood.
+Well, our new parent had got into a conversation with another parent, the other parent talking to the newbie while directing kiddie traffic on the other side of the room, so neither woman was looking at where the table stood.
 Well, our newbie had a bright neon blue marker pen that she had used to mark off the names of her group, and this pen was sticking out of her purse.
 Her own little darling snatched it without her knowing or either parent seeing or realising, and off he went to the lion table, where the budding artist drew bright blue lines in the grooves of the lion's mane.
 Yes, the little darling had made his way from one side and was halfway into the grooves on another when his mother saw him.

 Background: I had been clipping hedges, digging holes for garden posts, so it wasn't any wonder me upper arms were hurting.
 I had a hard time sleeping for three nights as a result of labour I wasn't used to doing.
 It got so bad I was rubbing me arms and complaining to me Mam over breakfast how sore I was.